Material Inkjet Compiler#

 Missing VOLUME_FRACTIONS inside the solid#

 This behavior is separate from the up-front check that the design exposes VOLUME_FRACTIONS at the root.
-Review Lesson 6: Volume Fractions for how the attribute is attached, and Lesson 7: The Node Hierarchy and Attribute Priority for how unions and overrides affect which regions inherit VOLUME_FRACTIONS—which is why one branch of a union can be “missing” data even when another branch is not:
+Review Lesson 6: Volume Fractions for how the attribute is attached, and Lesson 7: The Node Hierarchy and Attribute Priority for how unions and overrides affect which regions inherit VOLUME_FRACTIONS.
+That is why one branch of a union can be “missing” data even when another branch is not:

 • Default: if a voxel is inside the solid but VOLUME_FRACTIONS are not defined there, the compiler uses fallback_material_id (default 0, typically void in the default material table) and still treats the voxel as active.